How to prevent Food Poisoning this summer

 Certain tips to avoid food poisoning include:

-Don’t let your fridge or freezer to gain temperature and don’t let them turn off.
+- Don’t let your fridge or freezer to gain temperature.
+Also, don’t let them turn off.
 Once the food in it gets warmer, the chances of bacterial growth enhance a lot!